ApurbaPandey/WebCrawlMongoIndex/WebCrawlMongoIndex/README.md

   6. Parse fetched URLs `bin/nutch parse -all -crawlId 97`
   7. Update database from parsed URLs `bin/nutch updatedb -all -crawlId 97`
   8. And Finally Index parsed URLs `bin/nutch index -all -crawlId 97`

+## Challenges and Sollutions.

+  1. Initially, I wanted to use mongodb as crawldb, but gora-mongodb had an onder version of mongo-java-driver.
+Then I decided to use Cassandra as crawldb but there is an [unresolved issue](https://issues.apache.org/jira/browse/GORA-416) in gora-cassandra which was failing while fetching.
+Finally I decided to use HBase as crawldb.
+  2.